 - There was a ban on exporting them until 2006.
 Unfortunately, local collectors take advantage of the Pearl Island boa’s rarity and pass off regular boa imperators as the rarer snake.

-- Because they’re so rare, they command a big price tag compared to other boas.
+- Because they’re so rare, they command a big price tag compared to other subspecies of boas.

 The Argentine boa is another quite rare snake.
 As the name suggests, they’re from Argentina.
 Specifically, the north-eastern part, which is quite temperate compared to the south and the west.

 Again, they’re variable in appearance.
-Youngsters are gray or pink, with patterns that don’t have much contrast.
-Older snakes are dark brown and black, with light brown accents to their pattern.
-They have the same notched saddles as BCCs, but have an overall spotty appearance.
+Youngsters are gray or pink with patterns that don’t have much contrast.
+Older snakes are dark brown and black with light brown accents to their pattern.
+They have the same notched saddles as BCCs, but have a spotty appearance.

-In other ways, they’re quite similar to regular boas too.
+In other ways, they’re quite similar to regular boas.
 They range between 6 and 10 feet in length, and have quite heavy bodies.
 In the wild, they can survive quite low temperatures.

-But as they become accustomed to living in an enclosure, they seem to lose their immunity over time.
-So even in terms of care, they’re similar to other boas.
+But, as they become accustomed to living in an enclosure, they seem to lose their immunity over time.
+So, in terms of care, they’re similar to other boas.

 Unfortunately, they’re so rare that they’re listed as an endangered species, which means that they’re illegal to capture or kill.
 The reason why is simple.
 These snakes live in the Argentine rainforest—what little of it is left.

 This has put a dampener on the popularity of the Argentine boa as a pet.
-The fact that they’re endangered means that each snake kept by a breeder has to be scrupulously accounted for, either through photographic documentation or through a chip (like the kind other pets have).
+The fact that they’re endangered means that each snake kept by a breeder has to be scrupulously accounted for, either through photographic documentation or through a chip.

 Not only that, but it’s even illegal to sell a captive-born Argentine boa to somebody in another country.
 Rather than helping this snake survive despite the loss of their habitat, this made breeders much less likely to breed them, which would have been helpful.